khulnasoft/congo/README.md

 really easy to fire off a `go` statement and fail to properly wait for it to complete.

-`congo` takes the opinionated stance that all congourrency should be scoped.
+`congo` takes the opinionated stance that all concurrency should be scoped.
 That is, goroutines should have an owner and that owner should always ensure that its owned goroutines exit properly.